 The first records are ones that most of us have never played, and most of us have never even seen.
 These were mostly popular during 1896–1915, when they were simply called “records”.
 I don’t know about you, but these are definitely not what comes to mind when I think of records.
 These cylinders were invented by Thomas Edison and were the earliest commercial medium for recording and reproducing sound.
 In December of 1876, Edison was able to record and ultimately play back sound by using a thin sheet of tin foil wrapped around a hand-cranked grooved metal cylinder.
 Edison eventually improved the sound by creating a phonograph that employed a hollow wax cylinder in place of the tinfoil.
 In 1902 Edison marketed the “Edison Gold Molded Records”.
 The standard cylinders were roughly 4 inches long and 2¼ inches in diameter and played about two minutes of sound at 120 rpm’s.
 Edison’s cylinders were released in both wax and celluloid versions.
 The celluloid was much more durable and longer lasting than the wax.
 The record cylinders were sold in cardboard tubes (called “boxes”) with cardboard caps.
 Edison also released the Amberol brand in 1902 which played up to 4 minutes of sound or music.
 There’s a lot more that I could comment on regarding the history of the cylinders, but for this page I’m just trying to give you a little background.
 Here are examples of various cylinders and their boxes.

 Ok, and now on to the lateral cut records as we know them today.
 Just to give you a good visual as to the various record sizes and how they compare to each other, I decided to put them side by side so that you can get a general idea as to how large the difference between the various records sizes.
 When looking at this, keep in mind the normal LP is 12″ and the 45 is 7″.
-I never dreamed that there were 16″ records (HUGE), or on the opposite end, 2′ records (TINY).
-I have heard that there are 14″ records out there as well, but I’ve never come across any….yet!
+I never dreamed that there were 20″ records (HUGE), or on the opposite end, 2′ records (TINY).
 It’s important to note that on any given size record, it was not limited to any specific speed.
 For example, a 10″ record could have speeds of 33 1/3, 45 or 78 RPM’s.
 They could even vary in thickness.
 The old Edison Diamond Disc records, and even many of the more common 78 records were much thicker and what you would expect to see with today’s LP’s or 45’s.

 This is a very large 16″ record.
 These records are normally referred to as transcription discs and were normally used for, or recorded from, a radio broadcast.
 These discs recorded and played at 33 1/3 RPM and were popular roughly between 1930 and 1960.
 The discs usually held about 15 minutes of audio on each side, but this was occasionally pushed to as much as 20 minutes (later in the mid-50’s, microgroove technology allowed times to reach 30 minutes).
 Some of these discs were labeled “outside start” or “inside start” since some records started at the typical outside edge of the record while other started from the inside and played out.
 During World War II, 16″ pressed vinyl records of transcription recordings from major American radio networks were distributed worldwide by the U.S. Armed Forces Radio Service for rebroadcast to troops in the field.
 These discs where considered government property and were supposed to be destroyed after they had served their purpose.
 As it turns out, some were saved as souvenirs and countless thousands of them were simply dumped rather than actually destroyed.
 Many of the dumped discs ended up in the hands of scavengers and collectors.
 Often, these discs are the only form in which the broadcasts on them have survived, and they are one of the reasons why recordings of entertainment broadcasts from the 1940s still exist in abundance.
 Here is an example of a 16″ record.
 It is an Armed Forces Radio record of Bing Crosby.